 - Not to be afraid of acupuncture

-Tolle tells us that when you hate what you’re doing (not sleeping), complain about your surroundings (not being able to sleep), curse things that are happening (not being able to sleep), you are making life into an enemy.
-Life tells you, “War is what you want, and war is what you’ll get.”
+Eckhart Tolle tells us that when you hate what you’re doing (not sleeping), complaining about your surroundings (not being able to sleep), cursing and arguing with things that are happening (not being able to sleep), you are making life into an enemy.
+Life then tells you, “War is what you want, and war is what you’ll get.”
 So life rewards you with more of what you’re cursing.

-You and you alone, are responsible for bringing that hostility into your world, into your present when you begin to fight with sleep.
-You get angry, lay wide awake and your only recourse is to post it socially with the hopes that others will read and join in your misery with hopes of passing away the time.
-But as you expound upon it to hundreds, even thousands who add their energy to it, it’s making it worse.
-Yikes!
+You and you alone, are responsible for bringing that hostility into your world; into your own sacred space when you begin to fight with sleep.
+You get angry, lay wide awake and your choice then is to post your sleeplessness socially with the hopes that others will read and join in your misery with hopes of passing away the time.
+But as you expound upon it to the hundreds, even thousands who add their energy to your misery, you’re making it worse.
+STOP!

-Tolle recommends we instead ask ourselves a vital question frequently, What is my relationship with the present moment?
+Tolle recommends we ask ourselves a vital question frequently: What is my relationship with the present moment?
 Then become alert to find out the answer.
 Do I see it as an obstacle?
 Am I making it into an enemy?
-Since the present moment is all you’ll ever have, what the question really means is: What is my relationship with Life?
-(A New Earth: Awakening Your Life’s Purpose p.
+Since the present moment is all you’ll ever have, what the question really means is: What is my relationship with Life (A New Earth: Awakening Your Life’s Purpose p.
 203)?

 Sleep is all about the present moment.
-His best advice to me that helps me close my eyes and nod out each night, is to just listen.
-Listen to your breath, to the creaks of the house settling, car doors closing, people arriving home from a fun night out (You’ll be doing that again!), wind and the weather outdoors, the silence.
+The best advice I took from that chapter that helps me nod out each night is to just listen.
+Listen to your breath, to the creaks of the house settling, car doors closing, people arriving home late from a fun night out, the wind and the weather outdoors, the silence.
 My favorite is the silence.
-Just listen and pay attention to nothing else and I promise you a swift arrival into the land of nod.
+Just listen and pay attention to nothing else and I promise you a swift arrival into the land of Nod.
 Stop fighting.
 Your body is already doing that.
 Give it a break and allow your mind and body to come together to work in your favor.
-Choose gentleness.
+Choose a gentler way.

-When you’re not well, it’s not a time to be proud.
-It is the single most humbling time in your life.
-When offered help, say yes.
+When you’re not well it is the single most humbling time in your life.
+When offered help, take it.
 When offered advice, give it a try.
 Open up and let it in.
 Seek out suggestions from those you trust and see what advice they have for you.
 Allow the help and the advice from others to work for you and sleep sweet.